Sauk County Court Records

 Birth and Death Records

-Although not strictly family court records, birth and death certificates are often needed in connection with family law proceedings.
-These may be requested from the Register of Deeds using the Birth Certificate Request Form or the Death Certificate Request Form.
+Birth and death certificates are often needed alongside family law proceedings.
+You can request them from the Register of Deeds using the Birth Certificate Request Form or the Death Certificate Request Form.
 Each certificate costs $20.00, with a $3.00 fee for additional copies.
 Certified copies are restricted to parties with a direct and tangible interest; uncertified copies are available to anyone.
-Acceptable identification is listed on each form.
+Acceptable forms of identification are listed on each request form.

 Sauk County Probate Court Records

 Probate matters in Sauk County are heard in the circuit court and administered through the Office of the Register in Probate.
-Probate cases encompass estate administration, will filings, guardianships, conservatorships, trusts, and related proceedings governed by Wisconsin Statutes Chapters 851 through 882.
+Probate cases cover estate administration, will filings, guardianships, conservatorships, trusts, and related proceedings under Wisconsin Statutes Chapters 851 through 882.

 Register in Probate / Juvenile Clerk of Court